Research imaging data storage

 Performance, cost, and simplicity makes Qumulo ideal for institutions engaged in cutting-edge research.

 Modern imaging techniques are an essential part of cutting-edge research.

 These imaging techniques offer many technologies: microscopy, magnetic resonance imaging, mass spectrometry, X-ray imaging, radar imaging, ultrasound imaging, photoacoustic imaging, thermal imaging, and imaging from telescopes and satellites.
 All of these techniques produce large amounts of file data and put tremendous demands on an organization’s file storage system.

-In one study, a group of researchers used electron microscopy and QF2 to create a map of all the neural connections that exist in a rabbit retina.
+In one study, a group of researchers used electron microscopy and Qumulo to create a map of all the neural connections that exist in a rabbit retina.
 Thin slices of the retina were scanned and then digitally assembled into a high-resolution, 3D image.
 Researchers, who are always under pressure to publish their results, needed to quickly process these images for analysis.
 They also required that they could rotate and section the final 3D model in real time.
 Both of these activities required that the storage system serve up data fast enough to constantly feed the compute pipeline.

 Researchers want to view images in real time, and are sensitive to latency.
 Viewing images, especially 3D images, can require many random reads from a large file.
-In addition, images are being processed while researchers are accessing previously generated image data.
-All these activities put heavy demands on the storage system.
+Qumulo provides two times the price performance compared to legacy storage systems.